AI disclosures the law requires, running on your site.

 The transparency obligations of Article 50 of Regulation (EU) 2024/1689 become applicable.
 Enforcement falls to national market surveillance authorities; Article 99(4)(g) provides for administrative fines of up to €15 million or 3% of total worldwide annual turnover, whichever is higher.

 Article 50(1) does not require disclosure where it is obvious from the point of view of a reasonably well-informed, observant and circumspect person.
 Obviousness is a judgment call you must be able to defend.
-The manifest records your rationale as an exemption entry — and we still recommend the banner as belt-and-braces: it costs nothing and removes the argument.
+The manifest records your rationale as an exemption entry.
+We still recommend the banner: it costs nothing and removes the argument.

 Which languages are supported?

-All 24 official EU languages — in the disclosure snippet, the scanner report summary and the PDF export.
-Article 50 requires disclosures to be clear and distinguishable at the first interaction or exposure; the draft Code of Practice standardises the localized AI acronym label (KI, IA, ИИ, …), which the snippet implements exactly.
+The disclosures themselves cover all 28 languages: the snippet renders the banner and labels in each of them, and the PDF evidence report exports in the language you choose.
+This site and the dashboard are available in all 28 languages too.
+Article 50 requires disclosures to be clear and distinguishable at first interaction or exposure.
+The EU Code of Practice standardises the localized AI acronym (KI, IA, ИИ, …), which the snippet implements exactly.

 Am I a provider or a deployer?

-Roughly: providers build AI systems or place them on the market; deployers use them under their own authority.
-A site running a vendor chatbot is typically a deployer (Articles 50(1), 50(4)); a company shipping its own generative features may also be a provider (Article 50(2) marking).
-The manifest records a role per system — both can apply at once.
+Providers build AI systems or place them on the market.
+Deployers use them under their own authority.
+A site running a vendor chatbot is usually a deployer (Articles 50(1), 50(4)).
+A company shipping its own generative features may also be a provider (Article 50(2) marking).
+The manifest records a role per system, and both can apply at once.